BhaveshJP25/CoWIN-Telegram-Bot/README.md

 Step 3: Changes to be made in main.py
                 a.
 Add your Telegram BOT ID
-                      You can make your Te;egram Bot From https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0
+                      You can make your Telegram Bot From https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-telegram?view=azure-bot-service-4.0
                 b.
 Change Your District ID.
                 c.
 Date For Which You Want To Book Your Vaccine.
                 d.
 Age Limit Category (18+ or 45+)